theintern/intern-tutorial/README.md

 cp node_modules/intern/tests/example.intern.js tests/intern.js
 ```

 This example configuration provides us with some default settings that work well for most projects.
 The remaining configuration that needs to be done in order for Intern to work with our project is to tell the loader that our `app` package exists.
-Within the example configuration, this means changing `packages: [ 'myPackage' ]` to `packages: [ 'app' ]`:
+Within the example configuration, this means changing `packages: [ { name: 'myPackage', location: '.' } ]` to `packages: [ 'app' ]`:

 ```js
 	// ...